megacodist/algodraft/AlgoDraft/Bits Basic Type.md

 ```
 OPERATOR NOT this -> NULL; // In-place
-OPERATOR TWOS COMPLEMENT this -> Bits;
+OPERATOR TWOS COMPLEMENT this -> NULL;
 OPERATOR this AND (other AS Bits) -> Bits;
 OPERATOR this OR (other AS Bits) -> Bits;
 OPERATOR this XOR (other AS Bits) -> Bits;